Collection and processing of inorganic waste water streams

 Vecom is licensed to act as a collector and processor of various metallic acids and bases, waste water, rinsing water, pickling baths, etc.

-Below are examples of a number of waste streams.
+Below are examples of a number of waste water streams.

 When the pickling bath is elaborated, the pickling liquid must be drained and replaced.
 Here too, a license holder such as Vecom can take care of the processing of pickling acids, among other things, and can arrange for the removal and processing of elaborated pickling baths.